-It’s safe to say it would behoove you to awaken in a ravenous state when you stay at this inn, located in Greenville’s historic Pettigru District.
+It's safe to say it would behoove you to awaken in a ravenous state when you stay at Pettigru Place, located in Greenville in the historic Pettigru District.
 This is gourmet breakfast done right and then some, thanks to the creative culinary talents of innkeeper Lori Donaldson.
-Don’t worry about calories.
+Don't worry about calories.

 You'll need all that deliciousness to fuel a full day of shopping, a leisurely walk through Falls Park or a trip to Greenville Zoo.

 Banana split waffle with bacon - just had to throw one more in there.